2023 California Knife Laws

 - carrying it in a purse, pocket, briefcase, backpack, or any other container.

 California law, though, has an “open-carry” law for these knives.
-This means that a person may carry a dirk or dagger openly in public provided that:
+This means that you may carry a dirk or dagger openly in public provided that:

 - the knife is contained within a sheath, and

-- the sheath is worn suspended from the person’s waist.2
+- the sheath is worn suspended from your waist.2

 A “dirk” or “dagger” is: